oracle/oci-service-broker/charts/oci-service-broker/docs/object-storage.md

 ## OCI User Permission requirement

-The OCI user for OCI Service Broker should have permission `manage` for resoruce type `buckets`
+The OCI user for OCI Service Broker should have permission `manage` for resource type `buckets`

 **Sample Policy:**